Michelle Maldonado: Virginia House of Delegates

+Post-House career

+In June 2026, Maldonado became an associate director of AI policy at the Information Technology and Innovation Foundation.

 Political positions

 Maldonado supports increasing the minimum wage to $15 per hour stating that "no person should be working 40 hours a week and still be at, below or close to the poverty line".
 She declined an endorsement from the NARAL Pro-Choice America during the 2021 election due to their support for the defunding of police.